AI-READI/cds-specification/docs/git/commits.md

 Most of the repositories in this organization have been setup to automatically add emoji to the commit message.
 You don't need to do this manually.
 Just write out your commit as usual.

 For example the following commit message: `docs: update commits documentation` will be automatically converted to: `docs: 📚️ update commits documentation`

+All emoji based commits are created through git hooks using the [devmoji](https://github.com/folke/devmoji) library.